 - Mountains and lakes on the doorstep

-Life is simple and quite in Villach.
-Simply enjoy the chilled atmosphere, the safe living and clean air of the warm and welcoming small town.
+Life is simple and quiet in Villach.
+Enjoy the chilled atmosphere, the safe living, and the clean air of the warm and welcoming small town.

-As you read above Villach is a great place for activities on nature or for visiting neighboring Italy and Slovenia.
+As you read above, Villach is an excellent place for nature activities or visiting neighboring Italy and Slovenia.

-It’s surprising but Villach has the international community, check out platform www.welcome2villach.at for newbies in town, Facebook groups also will help to find likeminded people.
+It’s surprising, but Villach has an international community; check out the platform www.welcome2villach.at for newbies in town.
+Facebook groups also will help to find like-minded people.

 Cost of living:

-- A single person monthly costs without rent – 700 EUR
+- A single person’s monthly costs without rent – 700 EUR

-- Rent for an apartment with one bedroom in – 558 EUR
+- Rent for an apartment with one bedroom – 558 EUR

 Total costs for one person per month: 1,258 EUR

-Austria always had been an immigrant and tourist country, not without a reason.
-Most of the forengers there happy with their choice and live a fulfilling and comfortable life.
-You want to know why?
-Here is the short summary.
+Austria always is an immigrant and tourist country, not without reason.
+Most foreigners are happy with their choice and live a fulfilling and comfortable life.
+Why?
+Here is the summary.

 Austrian capital Vienna ranked several times as the best city to live in the world, and there are many factors for that.
-Some of them are economic conditions, infrastructure, social security, entertainment, and free-time activities.
-No other city can beat Vienna it these measures.
+Economic conditions, infrastructure, social security, entertainment, and free-time activities are some of them.
+No other city can beat Vienna in these measures.

-Austria located right in the middle of Europe, bordering with 8 countries.
+Austria is located right in the middle of Europe, bordering 8 countries.

-Italy, Slovenia, Czech Republic or Hungary are all easily accessible hence you can travel all weekends to new counties and cities.
-The possibilities for travel are huge.
-Great bus and train connections will make it an easy and cheap experience.
+The possibilities for travel are immense.
+Italy, Slovenia, the Czech Republic, or Hungary are all easily accessible; hence, you can travel to new counties and cities every weekend.
+Excellent bus and train connections will make it an easy and cheap experience.
 My personal favorites are any place in Italy, Budapest, and Prague.

-Austria is the 14th-richest country in the world, due to its well-developed social market economy.
+Austria is the 14th-richest country in the world due to its well-developed social market economy.
 It also has one of the highest GDP (Gross Domestic Product) per head, indicating a very high standard of living for citizens.
-In fact, in GDP ranking Austria placed on position 14 above Germany and the UK.
+In fact, in GDP ranking Austria placed in position 14 above Germany and the UK.

 Additionally, Austria has over 18,500 organic farms, another contributing factor to its flourishing economy.